-There are two kinds of editing in this world: Copy editing and developmental editing (the kind that most people don’t talk about).
+There are two kinds of book editing in this world: Copy editing and developmental editing (the kind that most people don’t talk about).
 For the copy editor, the mechanics of punctuation, grammar, and spelling are what matter—and any writer worth their salt knows those are key to a final draft.
-For the developmental editor, however, it’s the mechanics of the book as a whole that matter.
+For the developmental book editor, however, it’s the mechanics of the book as a whole that matter.
 And overlooking those can have far-reaching consequences.

 What is Developmental Editing?